 Coagulation factor ix Side Effects

-More frequently reported side effects include: dizziness, urticaria, skin rash, and nausea.
+More frequently reported side effects include: urticaria, skin rash, nausea, and dizziness.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 Applies to coagulation factor ix: intravenous powder for solution

 In addition to its needed effects, some unwanted effects may be caused by coagulation factor ix.
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking coagulation factor ix, check with your doctor or nurse immediately:Incidence not known: